Message from the Director

 In addition to vaccine testing, the lab is interested in characterizing how the human host responds immunologically to clinically important infectious agents and vaccines.
 The goal of this work is to gain a better understanding of immunologic responses to vaccines as well as natural infections.

-In 2015, the VTC received funding from the Bill and Melinda Gates Foundation to study Rotavirus Vaccine Correlates of Protection and to understand Rotavirus vaccine underperformance.
+Also in 2015, the VTC received two awards from the Bill and Melinda Gates Foundation to study Rotavirus Vaccine Correlates of Protection and to understand Rotavirus vaccine underperformance, as well as to develop challenge models to support the testing of vaccines and therapeutics against the Cryptosporidium infection.

 In 2015, with collaborators from the icddr,b in Dhaka, Bangladesh, the VTC expanded its work with the National Institutes of Health and Johns Hopkins University to perform a phase I/II clinical trial of the NIH's tetravalent dengue vaccine in Bangladesh.